 5. Berkeley, California

 Berkeley, located in the San Francisco Bay Area, combines natural splendour and vibrant urban life.
-Nestled among rolling hills and lush parks, the city offers serene trails with breathtaking Bay and Golden Gate views.
+Nestled among rolling hills and lush parks, the city offers serene trails with breathtaking views of the Bay and the Golden Gate.
 The lively downtown area pulses with eclectic cafes, art galleries, and bustling markets, while the University of California, Berkeley, infuses a dynamic academic spirit.
 Cultural festivals, outdoor concerts, and farmer’s markets enrich the city’s tapestry, creating a captivating mosaic of relaxation and excitement.

 Berkeley is renowned as one of the top college towns for its activism and academic excellence.
 The University of California, Berkeley, offers strong educational and research institutions and attracts many high-tech companies and startups, such as Lawrence Berkeley National Laboratory, Berkeley Lights, Inc., Forge Biologics, and Veracyte, Inc. The median household income in Berkeley is approximately $85,000, roughly 10% higher than the California average.
 However, the cost of living is high, especially for housing, with the median home price in Berkeley in 2024 at nearly $1.3 million.